gishnudev/ShelfWise/README.md

 ```

+## Open the Application
+In the terminal, ensure you’re in the folder containing the project and run npm run dev.
+Open the home page in your browser using Live Server for a seamless experience.

 ## Contributing

-Contributions are welcome!
+### Contributions are welcome!
 Please follow these steps:

-Fork the repository.
+1. Fork the repository.

-Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.

-Commit your changes.
+3. Commit your changes.

-Push your branch and create a pull request.
+4. Push your branch and create a pull request.
 ## Contact

 For any queries or feedback, feel free to reach out: